 The RT Hon.
 Alan Johnson Politician Biography

-Alan Johnson is definitely one of our most popular and respected MPs and as well as being an award-winning author and broadcaster, is a lifelong fan of Queens Park Rangers.
+Alan is definitely one of our most popular and respected MPs and as well as being an award-winning author and broadcaster, is a lifelong fan of Queens Park Rangers.
 As Members of Parliament go, he also has a surprisingly good taste in and obscure knowledge of music.

 He has regularly appeared on Question Time (BBC1) and This Week (BBC1), while showing a more humorous side with guest presenter stints on Have I Got News For You (BBC1), alongside documentaries like Alan Johnson: The Post Office and Me (BBC4) and indulging his passion in The Nation’s Favourite Beatles Number 1 (ITV1).